kudima/machojs/README.md

 data --- contains the macho file header data as Uint8Array for one of the dynamic libraries mapped into current process address space.

+aslrSlide --- aslr slide applied to the library (dyld cache in case of ios).

 The following code resolves a symbol "dlsym" exported by that library.

 ```javascript